Snitkin-Lab-Umich/genome_downloading_snakemake/README.md

 ```

 The pipeline outputs:
-- A folder called refs which should contain files whose names match the Biosample Accession Numbers specified and whose contents are the associated SRA numbers.
+- A folder called `refs` which should contain files whose names match the Biosample Accession Numbers specified and whose contents are the associated SRA numbers.
-- R output matching the format of the example_R_output ?? folder
+- R output matching the format of the `r_example_output` folder
-- A folder called downloaded_genomes (change this to match) which contains the forward and backward reads for each SRA number.
+- A folder called `downloaded_assemblies` which contains the forward and backward reads for each SRA number.

+## Troubleshooting
+Troubleshooting is easiest by first looking at the slurm output file, and then more specifically at the output files in the `logfiles` directory to see the exact errors for each attempted download.
+One of the problems we ran into was the fact that not all genomes were downloading when the pipeline was run.
+We found that if you just keep running the second half of the pipeline (i.e. commenting out the first line under `# Job commands` of the `download_genomes.sbat` file so that only the snakefile_f2 is being run) then more genomes will download each time.
+A lot of times there is an error in downloading on the NCBI end and if you run it again it will continue where it left off.
+Though this is not ideal, it does work.